dianzhongdian258/easy-code-web/source/_posts/learning-table-via-specific-tables.md

 </tbody>
 </table>

-what we should notice carefully is the attribute "rowspan",when rowspan=3,the "dog"occupied  space where three seperate,empty table cells(<td></td>) were supposed to be
+what we should notice carefully is the attribute "rowspan",when rowspan=3,the "dog"occupied  space where three seperate,empty table cells(td element) were supposed to be